 Teachable has been impressive over the years for its simplicity and effectiveness.
-But just like every other platform, it won’t be the best fit for everyone.
+But just like every other online course platform, it won’t be the best fit for everyone.

-Thus, in this review, I will be dissecting its features, pricing plans, payment processors, customer support, etc. while pointing out its pros and cons.
+In this Teachable review, I will be dissecting its features, pricing plans, payment processors, customer support, etc., while pointing out its pros and cons.

 That way, you will know if it is what you want and what to expect when you sign up on the platform.

-I’ll also show you some of the best alternatives to Teachable in case you decide to shop around for more options.
+I’ll also show you some of the best alternatives to Teachable if you decide to shop around for more options.